 This angle ensures the stability of the vehicle at high speed.
 As a rule, the trailing angle can not be changed.
 A change in this angle can only be caused by a shock.

 The toe-in angle:

 The toe-in angle is the straight-ahead angle at the steering wheel angle position.
 If the distance at the front of the wheel is smaller than at the side of the wheel, the toe-in is positive.
-If, on the other hand, it is smaller than the front, the toe-in is negative.
-In this case it is called the "toe-in".
+If on the other hand, it is smaller than the front, the toe-in is negative.
+In this case, it is called the "toe-in".

-As a rule, a vehicle with a rear wheel drive is characterized by a toe-in angle, while a front-wheel-drive vehicle has a toe-in angle.The gauge setting is an important measure to ensure driving safety.
+As a rule, a vehicle with a rear wheel drive is characterised by a toe-in angle, while a front-wheel-drive vehicle has a toe-in angle.The gauge setting is an important measure to ensure driving safety.

 A false track setting is the first cause of fluttering steering, uneven tyre wear and unilateral pulling of the vehicle.